Effects of the radiative interior on solar inertial modes: Introduction

-In this paper, we conduct a linear eigenmode analysis for the solar case, including not only quasi-toroidal inertial modes but also non-toroidal inertial modes (HFR and columnar convective modes), and study how they behave when they couple to the radiative interior.
+In this study, we conducted a linear eigenmode analysis for the solar case, including not only quasi-toroidal inertial modes but also non-toroidal inertial modes (HFR and prograde columnar modes), and examined how they couple to the radiative interior.
 Given the high precision and accuracy of solar inertial mode observations, accurate computations of both frequencies and eigenfunctions are essential for interpreting these observations.
-Coupling to the radiative zone (RZ) may potentially influence the eigenmodes restricted to the convection zone (CZ) shell alone.
-We also study Rossby modes in the radiative interior, which are perturbed by buoyancy due to the subadiabatic stratification.
+Coupling to the RZ may potentially influence the eigenmodes restricted to the CZ shell alone.
+We also studied Rossby modes in the radiative interior, which are perturbed by buoyancy due to the sub-adiabatic stratification.
 The paper is organized as follows.
-In Sect.~\ref{Model_descriptions}, we describe our model of small-amplitude inertial modes covering both the CZ and the upper RZ.
+In Sect.~\ref{Model_descriptions}, we describe our model of small-amplitude inertial modes, which covers both the CZ and the upper RZ.
 The eigenfunctions and spectra of the selected inertial modes computed in the setup are analysed in Sect.~\ref{sec:3}.
 Finally, we discuss the implications of our results in Sect.~\ref{summary}.